jabbrwcky/guacamole/README.md

 ## Issues or Questions

 If you find a bug in this gem, please report it on [our tracker](https://github.com/triAGENS/guacamole/issues).
-We use [Waffle.io](https://waffle.io/triagens/guacamole) to manage the tickets – go there to see the current status of the ticket.
 If you have a question, just contact us via the [mailing list](https://groups.google.com/forum/?fromgroups#!forum/ashikawa) – we are happy to help you :smile:

 ## Contributing